-We decided to have a late lunch in a small eatery near Shadervan square, where they served huge platters with meat.
-We were lucky and the restaurant also had several vegetarian dishes.
+I decided to have a late lunch in a small eatery near Shadervan square, where they served huge platters with meat.
+I was lucky and the restaurant also had several vegetarian dishes.
 You should definitely try the burek as well, a flaky pastry filled with meat, cheese or spinach.

 Best Burek: Sarajevo Bar and Aurora